sous-chefs/etcd/README.md

 Requirements
 ------------
 - Chef 12.0.0 or higher.
 Chef 11 is NOT SUPPORTED, please do not open issues about it.
-- Ruby 2.1 or higher (preferably, the Chef full-stack installer)
 - Network accessible web server hosting the etcd binary.

 Platform Support